 We only use the word should when we’re comparing ourselves to a vision of ourselves we’re not living up to.
 It’s perfectionism (I should be able to have a job, kids, partner, cook healthy meals, workout every day, and keep an immaculate home) and response to comparisonitis (I should be able to do all these things because [person you admire or feel in competition with] does it all and more!).

 - It asks us to be more than we can be: Feelings of depression and anxiety come when we’re focused on things outside our present.
 When we compare our lives to what we perceive others’ lives to be, we see all the things we aren’t or don’t have.
-Other people seem to be able to be, do, and have all the things we want, and suddenly we’re more aware of all the things we’re lacking in our lives.
+Other people seem to be able to be, do, and have everything we want, and suddenly, we’re more aware of all the things we’re lacking in our lives.
 We compare our real lives to our interpretation of their life, and we feel like we should be someone entirely different to be good enough to have the things we want.
 No joy can come from not feeling good enough.

 - It makes us feel like we’re the only ones struggling: When we compare our lives to others, we can only compare what we see their lives as.
-If we’re comparing ourselves to others on social media, that means we’re comparing ourselves to an idea of their lives we got from an image, post, or short video; in other words, we’re comparing our entire lives to a snapshot of theirs.
+If we’re comparing ourselves to others on social media, we’re comparing ourselves to an idea of their lives we got from an image, post, or short video; in other words, we’re comparing our entire lives to a snapshot of theirs.

 We don’t see the debt they may have, the dysfunctional relationships they have with others in the family, dissatisfaction at work, or the trials and tribulations they’re going through.
 We all have crosses to bear, but very few of us are willing to talk openly about them, even with our friends.
 When we share life’s difficulties, we also present them in a way that makes us feel better about them.